 Artistic Director

 Choreographer/Dancer

 Brooke Jerome is a K-12 Dance Educator for Memphis-Shelby County Schools and an award-winning teacher and choreographer in the private sector at numerous dance studios, schools, community theaters, and arts organizations throughout the Mid-South.
 Brooke earned her BFA in K-12 Dance Education from the University of Southern Mississippi, and was awarded "Outstanding Dance Educator" in 2018.
 She began dancing with the Honeys in 2018, and in 2022, Brooke was named Co-Artistic Director of Hot Foot Honeys Tap Dance Company, alongside Sara Sims.
-Most recently, she performed in the Hot Foot Honeys’ SOUND MATTER (2024) and the Memphis Symphony Orchestra’s Magic of Memphis (2024).
-In 2023 & 2025, she was awarded "Best Choreography" at the NWMTA Allie Awards and “Outstanding Choreography” at the Orpheum Theatre’s 2023 HSMTAs.
+Most recently, she performed in the Hot Foot Honeys’ LESSONS LEARNED (2025) and the Memphis Symphony Orchestra’s Magic of Memphis (2025).
+In 2023, 2025, and 2026, she was awarded "Best Choreography" at the NWMTA Allie Awards and “Outstanding Choreography” at the Orpheum Theatre’s HSMTAs in 2023.
 Brooke has been an active member of the National Dance Education Organization since 2016, and is currently serving on NDEO's Board of Directors.
 As a Dance Educator, Choreographer, and Artistic Director, Brooke emphasizes the humanity that can be found in dance artists of all ages, backgrounds, and abilities, and encourages dancers to express themselves through movement that communicates who they are, and who they are meant to be.

+Artistic Director